Tomosius/P2-HangMan/README.md

 ![Javascript](https://img.shields.io/badge/JavaScript-F7DF1E?style=for-the-badge&logo=javascript&logoColor=black)
 ### Bootstrapping
 * Fonts were used from Google Fonts
-* Icons on hyperlinks were not used as intention of all layouts handwritten on paper style
+* Icons on hyperlinks weren't used as intention of all layouts handwritten on paper style
 ### Tools used
 * Program "Gimp" for cropping and adjusting images
-* Visual Studio Code - as Code Editor
+* Visual Studio Code – as Code Editor
 * Git / GitHub for Version Control
 * Shields.io for badges used in README.md